 While diners savor fresh Gulf oysters at the Original Oyster House in Gulf Shores, they also will be contributing to Alabama’s first Oyster Shell Recycling Program.
-The program officially launched in Gulf Shores on Thursday, January 26, 2017 after being successfully piloted on the Mobile Causeway in October.
+Oyster Recycling in Gulf Shores officially launched on Thursday, January 26, 2017 after being successfully piloted on the Mobile Causeway in October.
 Mayor Robert Craft and Battalion Chief Bo Smith with the city of Gulf Shores, joined the Alabama Coastal Foundation, the Oyster Shell Recycling Advisory Committee and the Gulf Shores Chamber of Commerce for a presentation introducing the program and a ceremonial ribbon cutting.

 Spearheaded by the Alabama Coastal Foundation (ACF), the Oyster Shell Recycling Program is made possible through a two year grant from the National Fish and Wildlife Foundation (NFWF).
 The program will recycle oyster shells from restaurants and get them back into Alabama waters, enhancing oyster production among other benefits.
 What makes the program even more powerful is it exemplifies the ACF mission of protecting Alabama’s coast through cooperation, education and participation.

 The NFWF grant pays for oyster shell recycling education and bins, the drop off and pick up of the bins, and the cleaning of the bins.
 This makes it an easy transition which is key for encouraging restaurants to participate.
 Joe Roszkowski, co-founder of the Original Oyster House restaurants, was the first to sign up.